SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Enumeration Declaration
 -----------------------

+A :newTerm:`enumeration declaration` introduces a named, enumeration type into your program.

+Enumeration declarations have two basic forms and are declared using the keyword ``enum``.

+The first form allows you to declare an enumeration type that contains enumerators of any type, each of which can contain associated values and has the following form:

 .. syntax-outline::

     enum <#enumeration name#> {
+        <#declarations#>
         case <#enumerator list 1#>
         case <#enumerator list 2#>(<#associated value type#>)
     }

+Enumerations declared in this form are known as :newTerm:`discriminated unions` in other programming languages.

+The body of an enumeration contains zero or more *declarations* and enumeration member declarations.
+These *declarations* can include computed properties, instance methods, initializers, and enumeration member declarations.
+In this form, enumerators consist the keyword ``case`` followed by a list of

+The second form allow you to declare an enumeration type that contains enumerators of the same basic type and has the following form:

 .. syntax-outline::